ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 ## New and updated documentation

-* Documentation is now available to assist you in upgrading {{site.data.keyword.vmwaresolutions_short}} components to VMware vSphere 6.7.
+* Documentation is now available to assist you in upgrading {{site.data.keyword.vmwaresolutions_short}} components to VMware vSphere® 6.7.
 This upgrade is required if you want to continue to benefit from {{site.data.keyword.vmwaresolutions_short}} automation.
 * Reference documentation is now available to provide you with user IDs that {{site.data.keyword.vmwaresolutions_short}} maintains for use by {{site.data.keyword.cloud_notm}} automation.
 Possible messages that display in your instance history logs are also available for your review.
-* The **Reboot/Control** permission has been added to the table describing required permissions for the IBM Cloud infrastructure account.
+* The **Reboot/Control** permission is added to the table that describes required permissions for the IBM Cloud infrastructure account.
 * New reference documentation is available for the following APIs.
   * List all history messages for a specified VMware vCenter Server instance
   * Add shared storages to a specified cluster